-Chicks continue to grow and develop their feathers prominently (both upper and down feathers).
-The flight feathers on the wings are now much longer.
-The color of eyes changes from blue to black.
-At this stage, we took some morphological measurements of one of the nestlings.
+Chicks continued to grow and develop their feathers prominently (both upper and down feathers).
+The flight feathers on the wings was now much longer.
+The color of the eyes changed from blue to black.
+At this stage, we took some morphological measurements of one of the nestlings:

-Full body length -12.7 cm, measured from the tip of its bill to the tip of the tail;

-Tarsus length - 3.81 cm, maximum tarsus length measured from the bend of the leg to the base of the toes;

-Wing length -6.35 cm, flattened wing measured from the tip of the longest primary feather (the outermost flight feather) to the bend of the wing (carpal joint);

-Bill length -3.04 cm, measured at the point where the exposed culmen begins, i.e., where the beak becomes hard and the softest part of the gape ends;
+- full body length 12.7 cm, measured from the tip of its bill to the tip of the tail; - tarsus length 3.81 cm, maximum tarsus length measured from the bend of the leg to the base of the toes; - wing length 6.35 cm, flattened wing measured from the tip of the longest primary feather (the outermost flight feather) to the bend of the wing (carpal joint); - bill length 3.04 cm, measured at the point where the exposed culmen begins, i.e., where the beak becomes hard and the softest part of the gape ends; - tail length 1.8 cm.

-Tail length -1.8 cm.
 To measure the tail, first gently straighten and flatten the tail, then slide a ruler between the retrices and the undertail coverts until it comes to a stop at the root of the central pair of tail feathers.